About the MPA Program

 Can I set up a meeting with an admissions counselor?

 Can I talk to a current student?

 Can I sit in on a class to see what it's like?

 Do you have on-campus information sessions?

 Yes.
 We host on-campus information sessions each spring and fall.
-See our Admissions Events page for upcoming events.
+See our Admissions Resources page for upcoming events.

 Can I pursue dual (concurrent) master’s degrees?